A short history of Creative Harvest

 Complex times, simple pleasures

-Many Creative Harvest 2021 visitors talked about living more simply and sustainably in a complicated, uncertain world.
+Many Creative Harvest visitors talk about living more simply and sustainably in a complicated, uncertain world.

 Certainly, the COVID chaos swirling around us has heightened our urge for self-sufficient food security.
 While some of us hoarded pasta and loo paper, some of us also pushed plant and herb sales up by twenty-seven percent.